 Brazil Considerable Potential in the Atlantic

-The offshore blocks for which Wintershall Dea has received exploration licences are located off Brazil’s Atlantic coast.
-The company is operator of one licence in the Ceará Basin and three in the Potiguar Basin.
-These are located off the north coast.
-Added to these are stakes in three fields in the Campos Basin and Santos Basin off the country’s southeast coast.
+Wintershall Dea’s licences in Brazil are all located offshore and spread over the four basins Campos, Santos, Ceará and Potiguar.
+The company is operator of one licence in the Ceará Basin and three in the Potiguar Basin, both off the country’s north coast.
+Added to these are stakes in five fields in the Campos and Santos Basins, off the southeast coast.

 of the world’s 10 largest 400m deep offshore basins are located off the Brazilian coast.

-exploration licenses were awarded to Wintershall Dea in the state’s last licensing round.
+exploration licenses were awarded to Wintershall Dea in License Rounds ANP15 and ANP16.